Skip to main content

 Supplier contracts should then include those clear expectations for both parties to maintain good relationships.
 The process for resolving disputes with minimal disruption should also be outlined.

 Agreements should include Key Performance Indicators (KPIs) that incorporate meaningful ESG metrics, possibly tied to incentives and benefits.
-ESG metrics can also specify requirements to do business in environmental compliance, human and labor rights, and abiding by relevant government regulations.
+ESG metrics can also specify requirements to do business, including:

 Monitoring the environmental impact of your supply chain includes emissions, water, air, and nature-based solutions from forestry and agriculture.